polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 1.  **Design**: What should be the Azure virtual network design in order to maximize security?

     **Solution**: Virtual network design follows the architectural principles of Virtual DataCenter in Azure, with multiple virtual networks forming the hub and spoke topology.
 In both options, connectivity to the virtual network hosting our SAP deployment is established via a dedicated hub virtual network.
 The hub virtual network will contain Perimeter and Management subnets, hosting jumpbox VMs that can be used to perform standard remote management tasks.
-Traffic destined to and originating from each subnet of the hub and spokes virtual networks will be additinally restricted by using Network Security Groups.
+Traffic destined to and originating from each subnet of the hub and spokes virtual networks will be additionally restricted by using Network Security Groups.

 *SAP deployment architecture and methodology:*